bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 Further on, AirBnb and Udacity said in 2018 they will no longer [be developing their applications in React Native](https://adtmag.com/articles/2018/07/10/abandon-react-native.aspx).
 The main reasons for this decision was more or less the immaturity of React Native.

-There are several pros and cons about React Native.
+There are several pros and cons with React Native.
 The easy setup and React-like syntax really gives it an advantage.
-But the differences between platforms (i.e. as i mentioned over with the accessibility) and the lack of some native components (i.e. push-notification and FaceId), it has a way to evolve.
+But the differences between platforms (i.e. as I mentioned over with the accessibility) and the lack of some native components (i.e. push-notification and FaceId), it has a way to evolve.
 It will be interesting to follow this technology in the years to come!

 ## That was it!

-This was a little list of the most interesting facts in React Native I have experienced over the years.
+This was a little list of the most interesting things in React Native I have experienced over the years.

 Hope you liked it!